ipvalverde/PipelineNet/README.md

 {
     private readonly ILogger<RoudCornersAsyncMiddleware> _logger;

-    // The following constructor argument will be provided by IServiceProvider public RoudCornersAsyncMiddleware(ILogger<RoudCornersAsyncMiddleware> logger)
+    // The following constructor arguments will be provided by the IServiceProvider public RoudCornersAsyncMiddleware(ILogger<RoudCornersAsyncMiddleware> logger)
     {
         _logger = logger;